ternaustralia/geonadir-upload-cli/README.md

     - Default is false.

-    - If flagged without specifing output folder, default is the current path of your terminal.
+    - If flagged without specifying output folder, default is the current path of your terminal.

     - The path must exist, otherwise error raised.